 - a source of vitamin E (an antioxidant)

 - a source of potassium (for the nervous system, muscular function, and blood pressure)

-- a source of vitamin B9 (for cellular renewal, particularly important for pregnant women for fetal development, for growing children, and convalescents)
+- rich in vitamin B9 (for cellular renewal, immunity and fighting fatigue, particularly important for pregnant women for fetal development)

 When is the right

 However, November and December are the best time to eat avocados, when they are fully mature.

 Vegetable patch or

 Avocados are perennials that grow well in well-drained soil rich in humus, in a sunny spot.